skytan4/Timer/README.md

 1. Add an another ViewController to storyboard and a file for AlarmViewController.
 Make sure the ViewController custom class is set to the AlarmViewController.
 2. Add a label to the AlarmViewController that says "Alarm View Controller".
 This is just a placehold until the AlarmViewController is implemented tomorrow.
 3. Embed AlarmViewController in a UINavigationController.
 Add the UINavigationController as a viewController on the UITabBarController.

+### Implement Timer Class

+1. Create a new cocoa touch class called Timer which subclasses NSObject.
+2. Create static constant Strings for the TimerSecondTickNotification and TimerCompleteNotification.
+3. Create properties for a timer.
+	* HINT:
+		* ```private(set) var seconds = NSTimeInterval(0)```
+		* ```private var timer: NSTimer?```
+		* ```var isOn: Bool``` (computed property, check whether the timer is nil or not, timer will only be nil when not running)
+4. Create a func setTime(second: NSTimeInterval).
+5. Create a func startTimer().
+	* HINT: If the timer property is nil, this will create a scheduled NSTimer and assign it to the timer property.
+The NSTimer should call the secondTick selector.
+6. Create a func stopTimer()
+	* HINT: If the timer property is set, this will invalidate the timer and set the timer property equal to nil
+7. Create a func secondTick()
+	* HINT: If the timer property is set, this function should decrease the seconds remaining on the timer by 1 and post a secondTickNotification.
+If the seconds have reached 0, it should also post a timerCompleteNotification and call stopTimer().
+8. Create a func timerString() -> String
+	* HINT: This method should take the number of seconds remaining and create a string that the user would expect to see on a timer.

 ### Black Diamonds